JMencius/LongBow/README.md

 It accept fastq file for input and predict :
 1. the basecalling software was used (Dorado or Guppy);
 2. the Nanopore flowcell version (R9 / R10);
-3. the major guppy basecaller version(Guppy2, Guppy3/4, Guppy5/6);
+3. the major guppy basecaller version(Dorado0, Guppy2, Guppy3/4, Guppy5/6);
-4. the basecalling mode (FAST, HAC, SUP) under Guppy version
+4. the basecalling mode (FAST, HAC, SUP) under

 ## Installation